 Having a fair disciplinary procedure is essential to deal with any employee misconduct, while minimising the risk of a tribunal claim.
-All line managers should be properly trained in the organisation’s disciplinary policies and procedures.
+All line managers should be properly trained in your organisation’s disciplinary policies and procedures.
 In particular, managers with responsibility for carrying out investigations and disciplinary hearings should understand what an employment tribunal would look at when deciding if a disciplinary process was fair, in the event of a claim.

 While there is no statutory disciplinary procedure, case law and the “Acas code of practice on disciplinary and grievance procedures” set out basic principles that must be followed.